 - Working with perpetrators of abuse is essential to ending abuse.

-- Domestic violence affects every member of a family.
+- Domestic violence affects every member of the family.

-- Domestic abuse is learned behavior, and therefore can be unlearned.
+- Domestic abuse is a learned behavior, and therefore can be unlearned.

 - Domestic abuse is a human rights issue.

 - Many victims do not want their relationship to end, they want the abuse to end.

 DAP offers group and individual counseling for every member of a family: men, women, and children.

 Our advocates provide a range of advocacy services to survivors of domestic abuse.
 We can help you find safe shelter, obtain an Order for Protection, change your locks, and more.
 Court advocates help victims to navigate the complicated court system, so that their voices are heard.

 No one organization can do it all, so DAP offers education and assistance to professionals in public policy, criminal justice, law enforcement, child welfare and healthcare, as well as students and community members.

 DAP’s 2014 operating budget $1.8 million.